nogibjj/Nzarama_Kouadio_DE_Individual_Project1/README.md

 1. Clone the repository using git clone
 2. Install the required packages through -r requirements.txt
 3. Run the main.py script or the main.pipynb script to generate the report

+## Video
+The demo video linked below will explain how the project works.
+Click on the link or copy and paste to a browser: https://youtu.be/6PR0x8i2_j0